Ellen Browning Scripps Memorial Park

 Ellen Browning Scripps Memorial Park, often referred to as Scripps Park, is an urban park in La Jolla, a community in San Diego, California.
 The park is sited on a sandstone bluff overlooking the Pacific Ocean.
 It is 5.6 acre and has approximately 1500 ft of shoreline and includes La Jolla Cove, Point La Jolla, Boomer Beach, and Shell Beach.
 The La Jolla Adult Recreation Center, three historic belvederes, and a pavilion are the only buildings in the park.

 Influenced by the American picturesque park movement, Scripps Memorial Park has a 3.8-acre lawn and heritage plantings that include groves of gnarly trunked pink melaleuca (Melaleuca nesophila), an Australian native plant; exotic dragon trees (Dracaena draco) from the Canary Islands; several Monterey cypress (Hesperocyparis macrocarpa); and a row of Mexican fan palms (Washingtonia robusta).

-According to the Automobile Association of America (AAA), Scripps Memorial Park is the most photographed spot in San Diego.
+According to the American Automobile Association (AAA), Scripps Memorial Park is the most photographed spot in San Diego.
 The La Jolla Park Coastal Historic District, listed on the National Register of Historic Places on May 9, 2024, includes Ellen Browning Scripps Memorial Park as a contributing resource.